computer screen with lines of code

 The bottom line: is a master’s in data science worth it?

 So, is it worth it?
-Ultimately, you’ll have to decide for yourself: do you think you have sufficient aptitude for computer science and advanced mathematics to perform well?
-Can you successfully build out a professional network to maximize your chances of getting a high-paying job?
-Do you have the cash on hand to make the up-front investment, or are you willing to finance your education with loans?
+Ultimately, you’ll have to decide whether you have sufficient aptitude for computer science and advanced mathematics to perform well.
+Can you build a professional network to maximize your chances of getting a high-paying job?
+Do you have the cash to make the up-front investment, or are you willing to finance your education with loans?
 If you can answer yes to these questions, then there’s a good chance that pursuing a data science master’s will be worth it for you.
-If things go well, you stand a chance at turning a $60,000 one-time cost into a salary that offers a return on investment anywhere from 50% to over 300%, every single year.
+If things go well, you can turn a $60,000 one-time cost into a salary offering a return on investment anywhere from 50% to over 300% every year.

-How to maximize your chances of success?
+How do you maximize your chances of success?
 The first step is to find a program that will work for you.
-There are many factors that go into this decision, including the cost and modality of the program, the success rates of alumni, the requirements and prerequisites for applying students, the location, and the department profile.
+Many factors contribute to this decision, including the program's cost and modality, alumni's success rates, the requirements and prerequisites for applying students, the location, and the department profile.

 To jump-start your program research, we recommend you check out both our guide to data science master’s programs and our guide to online-only data science master’s programs.
-In these guides, we explain in greater detail what you should be expecting from a data science master’s and what to look for in a program.
-We also provide our top picks: programs that we think can best serve students from a variety of backgrounds.
+These guides explain in greater detail what you should expect from a data science master’s and what to look for in a program.
+We also provide our top picks: programs that we think can best serve students from various backgrounds.

-If you’re interested in first learning more about what a typical data science career path looks like, we have an article that lays out what’s involved in moving from an entry-level or junior data scientist position to a senior data scientist position to, finally, an executive position like chief data officer or chief information officer.
+If you’re interested in learning more about a typical data science career path, we have an article that outlines what’s involved in moving from an entry-level or junior data scientist position to a senior data scientist position to, finally, an executive position like chief data officer or chief information officer.

-If you’re interested in diving more deeply into how to land your first data science job, then check out our explainer on how to become a data scientist.
+If you’re interested in diving more deeply into landing your first data science job, check out our explainer on how to become a data scientist.